geonetwork/core-geonetwork/docs/manual/docs/user-guide/associating-resources/linking-parent.md

 </gmd:parentIdentifier>
 ```

-Parent/Child relation in ISO19139 may also be encoded using aggregates (see [linking-others](linking-others.md)).
+Parent/Child relation in ISO19139 may also be encoded using aggregates (see [Other types of resources (eg. sensor, publication)](/user-guide/associating-resources/linking-others.md)).

 When creating such relationship, users will be able to navigate between the records in the search and record view.